franck-benault/creditCardFraudDetection/README.md

 # Credit Card Fraud Detection
-This python project show how to use classifier to detect fraudulent credit card transactions
+This project shows how to use classifier to detect fraudulent credit card transactions.
+It is in a context of a back office and the goal is to do a classification based on supervised learning. the goal is not do to a kind of scoring.

 ## Research about the card transactions fraud detection